inbucket/inbucket.org/installation/from-source.md

 ---
 layout: default
-title: "Installation From Source"
+title: Installation From Source
-description: "How to install Inbucket from source"
+description: How to install Inbucket from source
 ---

 ## Prerequisites